Durham Trusts Lawyers

 - Certain types of trusts can help minimize estate taxes, maximizing the wealth passed on to beneficiaries.

-- Effective estate tax planning can ensure that your heirs retain more of your estate.
+- Effective estate tax planning can help your heirs retain more of your estate.

 Managing and administering a trust involves several key responsibilities: